travelaudience/go-sx/README.md

 var spo orchestra

 wantID := 123
-query := sx.UpdateQuery("symphony", &spo) + " WHERE id=?"  // SELECT violin,viola,cello,contrabass FROM symphony WHERE id=?
+query := sx.SelectQuery("symphony", &spo) + " WHERE id=?"  // SELECT violin,viola,cello,contrabass FROM symphony WHERE id=?
 tx.MustQueryRow(query, wantID).MustScans(&spo)
 ```

 Note that a struct need not follow the database schema exactly.
 It's entirely possible to have various structs mapped to different columns of the same table, or even one struct that maps to a query on joined tables.
+On the other hand, it's essential that the columns in the query match the fields of the struct, and **go-sx** guarantees this, as we'll see below.

 In some cases it's useful to have a struct that is used for both selects and inserts, with some of the fields being used just for selects.
 This can be accomplished with the "readonly" tag.